bgr/omdb-cli/README.md

     omdbtool -t firefly --season 1 --episode 1

-Show all info about season 1 of 'Firefly'
+Show all info about the series 'Firefly', in JSON format

-    omdbtool -r JSON -t firefly --season 1
+    omdbtool -t firefly -r JSON

 Show all info about latest 'True Grit' movie